rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 In the old days, you would've written a `class`-Component with `this.state = { value: props.value }` in the constructor, and subsequently updated the state via `this.setState({value: this.state.value+1})`.

-With hooks, each "instance" of `MyCounter` has its own global "memory cell", or "stack index", in which it stores `value`.
+With hooks, each call to the function `MyCounter` has its own global "memory cell" in which it stores `value`. `MyCounter` effectively becomes an instance method to an invisible stateful instance.

 The concept can be easier explained with a naive implementation (see [`ReactHooks.js`](https://github.com/facebook/react/blob/235a6c4af67e3e1fbfab7088c857265e0c95b81f/packages/react/src/ReactHooks.js) and [`ReactFiberHooks.js`](https://github.com/facebook/react/blob/235a6c4af67e3e1fbfab7088c857265e0c95b81f/packages/react-reconciler/src/ReactFiberHooks.js#L556) for the actual magic using a linked list):